biopragmatics/oquat/docs/unknowns/source/rxno.md

 # rxno

-## `` (2)
+## ``

+There are 2 usages of `` in `rxno`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20).

 | curie   |   usages | nodes                                                                                                                                                                                                                                              |
 |---------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | :cg     |        4 | [RXNO:0000298](http://purl.obolibrary.org/obo/RXNO_0000298), [RXNO:0000300](http://purl.obolibrary.org/obo/RXNO_0000300), [RXNO:0000302](http://purl.obolibrary.org/obo/RXNO_0000302), [RXNO:0000303](http://purl.obolibrary.org/obo/RXNO_0000303) |
 | :       |        1 | [RXNO:0000299](http://purl.obolibrary.org/obo/RXNO_0000299)                                                                                                                                                                                        |

-## `RSC` (3)
+## `RSC`

+There are 3 usages of `RSC` in `rxno`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20RSC)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20RSC).

 | curie   |   usages | nodes                                                                                                                                                                                                                                                                                                                |
 |---------|----------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|